Rishikul Yogshala Rishikesh

 Importance Of Breathing In Bakasana

-While doing this asana practitioners have to breathe normally.
-When such pressure is applied many people forget that they have to breathe too.
+While doing this, asana practitioners have to breathe normally.
+When such pressure is applied, many people forget that they have to breathe, too.
 To avoid any such complication, perform this asana slowly and steadily.
-You will gain the benefit even more with the slow and steady pace of breath.
+You will gain even more benefit with the slow and steady pace of breath.

 Process Of Meditation In Bakasana